Peter R. Hunt: Biography

 As an infantryman, Hunt served in Salerno, Italy, in 1943.

-After working in several forms of employment, Hunt worked as an assistant cutter for Alexander Korda, before working as an assembling editor on The Man Who Watched Trains Go By.
-After several B-movies, he served as the supervising editor on A Hill in Korea.
+After undertaking several forms of employment, Hunt worked as an assistant cutter for Alexander Korda, before working as an assembling editor on The Man Who Watched Trains Go By (1952).
+After several B-movies, he served as the supervising editor on A Hill in Korea (1956).
 The following year, Hunt edited The Admirable Crichton (directed and co-written by Lewis Gilbert), becoming good friends with John Glen.
-Hunt continued his collaboration with Gilbert on films such as Ferry to Hong Kong and Sink the Bismarck!.
+Hunt continued his collaboration with Gilbert on films such as Ferry to Hong Kong (1959) and Sink the Bismarck!
+(1960).

-In the 1960s, Hunt signed on as an editor on the first James Bond film, Dr. No (1962), and he edited From Russia with Love (1963) and Goldfinger (1964).
+In the 1960s, Hunt signed on as an editor on the first James Bond film, Dr. No (1962) and he edited From Russia with Love (1963) and Goldfinger (1964).
 On those three films, Hunt developed an editing technique in which he utilized quick cutting, allowing camera swings during action and inserts interleaving other elements.
-He also worked with Harry Saltzman and Albert R. Broccoli on the Bob Hope film Call Me Bwana (1963), and with Saltzman and a few other Bond veterans on the non-Eon thriller The IPCRESS File (1965).
+He also worked with Harry Saltzman and Albert R. Broccoli on the Bob Hope film Call Me Bwana (1963) and with Saltzman and a few other Bond veterans on the non-Eon thriller The Ipcress File (1965).
 Call Me Bwana was the only film produced by the James Bond production company Eon Productions that was not a Bond film until 2014.